Survey Procedures In Dentistry

 Selecting the Sample

-- While designing a study it is usually impossible to investigate each and every individual in population.
+- While designing a study, it is usually impossible to investigate every individual in the population.

-- In sampling the selection of sample of appropriate characteristic and adequate size is taken.
+- In sampling, the selection of a sample of appropriate characteristics and adequate size is made.

-- Sample is a group of individuals who are actually available for the investigation.
+- The sample is a group of individuals who are available for the investigation.

 - Errors are induced in data due to the factors which can be controlled.
 Three types of errors are—observer, instrumental and sampling error.